mayhem/raspberry-poi/pd/README.md

 ##### Running the patch
 The patch runs in [Pd-vanilla](http://puredata.info/downloads/pure-data), and any required externals are included.
 1. Open ```_main.pd``` in the root directory
-2. Set the MIDI output device of Pd to be the virtual MIDI bus ([Here's](https://www.ableton.com/en/articles/using-virtual-MIDI-buses-live/) a guide on how to set up virtual MIDI on a Mac) so we can send MIDI messages from Pd to Live
+2. Set the MIDI output device of Pd to be the virtual MIDI bus (Here's a [guide on how to set up virtual MIDI on a Mac](https://www.ableton.com/en/articles/using-virtual-MIDI-buses-live/)) so we can send MIDI messages from Pd to Live
+3. Open the Live set
-3. Play some live or preset data through the patch and make music!
+4. Play some real or pre-recorded data through the patch and make music!